kelseymh/G4CMP/docs/G4CMP.md

 lattice.
 This results in Non-ionizing energy loss (NIEL) and athermal phonons, each with a Debye energy in the tens of meV.

-G4CMP addresses these issues via the G4CMPSecondaryProduction and G4CMPEnergyPartition classes, allowing for charge tracking at the lower energy levels used in low-temperature measurement that is otherwise impossible in Geant4.
+G4CMP addresses these issues via the G4CMPSecondaryProduction process and G4CMPEnergyPartition class, allowing for charge tracking at the lower energy levels used in low-temperature measurement that is otherwise impossible in Geant4.